FluxML/Optimisers.jl/docs/src/index.md

 There is also [`Optimisers.update!`](@ref) which similarly returns a new model and new state, but is free to mutate arrays within the old one for efficiency.
-The method of `apply!` for each rule is likewise free to mutate arrays within its state;
-they are defensively copied when this rule is used with `update`.
 (The method of `apply!` above is likewise free to mutate arrays within its state;
 they are defensively copied when this rule is used with `update`.)
 For `Adam()`, there are two momenta per parameter, thus `state` is about twice the size of `model`: